London Gatwick lures Asian airlines to fuel growth

 "Gatwick handled 33.8 million passengers last year and I think we can grow to 45 million by the mid 2020's, helped by our push on routes to Asia."

-Global Infrastructure Partners GIP.L - an investment fund founded by Credit Suisse and General Electric - bought Gatwick for 1.5 billion pounds from Ferrovial-owned BAA (FER.MC) in 2009 and has since focused on improving the airport's facilities.
+Global Infrastructure Partners (GIP) - an investment fund founded by Credit Suisse and General Electric - bought Gatwick for 1.5 billion pounds ($2.4 billion) from Ferrovial-owned BAA in 2009 and has since focused on improving the airport's facilities.

 In the last three years GIP has invested 750 million pounds modernising its two terminals and revamping its security, baggage and inter-terminal shuttle services.